Black Canyon National Park

 Warm Season Activities

-In Summer, the Canyon offers world-class fishing, hiking, traditional rock climbing (for more advanced climbers), horseback riding, nature walks, camping and many other adventures.
+In Summer, the Canyon offers world-class fishing, hiking, traditional rock climbing (for more advanced climbers), stargazing, horseback riding, nature walks, camping, and many other adventures.
 Rafting and kayaking are also popular, but most of the river in the canyon is suitable only for the more experienced watersport enthusiasts due to the number of impassable stretches and class III - V rapids.
-Still, the canyon’s remote and dramatic beauty make it a unique and satisfying destination for everyone.
+Still, the canyon’s remote and dramatic beauty makes it a unique and satisfying destination for everyone.

 Cold Season Activities

-Winter brings the closure of the north rim entrance, as well as a whole new set of activities including cross-county skiing, snowshoeing and back-country camping.
+Winter brings the closure of the north rim entrance, as well as a whole new set of activities including stargazing, cross-country skiing, snowshoeing, and back-country camping.
 Those same views that are so breathtaking and awe-inspiring throughout the summer are even more so when dusted in snow, beneath the quiet cold.